General Information about Physics Degrees

 Minor in Physics: A minor is physics is most often taken by engineering majors or by someone preparing to teach at the secondary level.

 What to take in high school: Students wanting to major in physics or biophysics should take as much mathematics and science at the secondary level as their schedules allow.
 Entering college with a strong foundation will facilitate fulfilling the college degree requirements.
 Physicists like to ask the "why" and "how do we know that" questions.
 They are committed to understanding physical phenomena from a very fundamental point of view.
 Asking questions about how and why things work the ways they do is thus an important tool for discovery of new principles and processes.
 A curiosity for understanding how things work is essential.
 Students majoring in physics generally have ACT and SAT scores in mathematics, science reasoning, and quantitative reasoning which are well above the 50 percentile level.
 Writing skills are also useful for laboratory and seminar reports.
 In science it is important for one to be able to communicate ideas clearly and concisely.

-Please click on the bulletin link on the left to see course descriptions in the on-line bulletin.
+Please refer to the bulletin to see course descriptions in the online bulletin.